alekslesik/kandinsky/README.md

 The `kandinsky` package defines several errors to handle various scenarios of interaction with the API:

 - `ErrEmptyURL`: The API URL is not provided.
+- `ErrEmptyPrompt`: The API prompt provided.
+- `ErrEmptyUUID`: The API UUID provided.
 - `ErrEmptyKey`: The authentication key is not provided.
 - `ErrEmptySecret`: The authentication secret is not provided.
 - `ErrAuth`: Authentication error, indicating issues with the provided key and secret.